Sweet Pain Wall Rock Climbing

 The approach to the Sweet Pain Wall is the same as for the Black Corridor, but instead of walking up onto the second section of slick rock continue walking (west) up the sandy wash and turn north up the first side canyon you come to.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sweet Pain Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sweet Pain Wall:

 The Gambler 5.11- 6c 22 VIII+ 22 E3 5c Sport, 1 pitch, 55'